Should I pay off my uni HECS/HELP debt?

 What is your advice in regard to a young graduate's immediate future?

-Do I take advantage of the government’s voluntary repayment contribution on HELP debts before the end of the year and pay it off all at once, or should I be a little more relaxed and be looking at investing?
+Do I take advantage of the government's voluntary repayment contribution on HECS and HELP debts before the end of the year and pay it off all at once, or should I be a little more relaxed and be looking at investing?
 If so, where?

 My general advice is to allow the extra tax taken out of your salary to pay that down over time and invest your money.